LaTarence Dunbar

-LaTarence Dunbar (born August 15, 1980) is a former elite sprinter and NFL wide receiver.
+LaTarence Eugene Dunbar (born August 15, 1980) is an American former professional football wide receiver who played in the National Football League (NFL).
+He played college football, and was also a sprinter, at Texas Christian University.

 Early life

 Dunbar grew up in Dallas, Texas and graduated in 1998 from South Oak Cliff High School.

 While in high school, he starred at wide receiver and also finished among the top 5 in the state in both the 100 meter high hurdles (14.34 seconds) and the 300 meter high hurdles (36.43 seconds).

 He was then recruited to play football and run track at TCU.